webdevelopers-eu/z-template/README.md

 Any value can be converted into boolean by enclosing it in curly braces or by prefixing it with "!!" symbols.
 Example: `{foo}`, `!!foo`.

-## Notes
+## Closing Notes

-- All example results are simplified.
-In real life, the results may contain special attributes and/or classes.
+- All examples are simplified.
+In real life, the example results may contain special attributes and/or classes that were not mentioned for brevity.
+- All contributions are welcome.
+Please submit a pull request or open an issue.
+- Should any part of this documentation be unclear, please open an issue with a clarification request or suggestion.